-Harry Reid remembered for reshaping Obama presidency, Senate and Supreme Court by friends and foes
+Harry Reid remembered by friends and foes for reshaping Senate, Supreme Court and Obama presidency

 Reid’s most controversial — and arguably most consequential — move came in 2013, after Republicans filibustered a series of Obama nominees.
 Under his leadership, Democrats pushed through a rules change lowering the threshold for confirmation (except for Supreme Court nominees) from 60 votes to a simple majority.

-The GOP blasted the changes at the time, but under McConnell, they loosened the “nuclear option” further to confirm Neil M. Gorsuch, an appointee of president Donald Trump, to the Supreme Court.
+The GOP blasted the changes at the time, but after regaining control of the Senate chamber, they loosened the “nuclear option” further to confirm Neil M. Gorsuch, an appointee of President Donald Trump, to the Supreme Court.
 Gorsuch was subsequently followed by Justices Brett M. Kavanaugh and Amy Coney Barrett, giving the nation’s top court a clear conservative majority for the first time in decades.

+“Reid will be most remembered in his Senate career for three things,” wrote the Las Vegas Review-Journal, a Nevada newspaper that has often clashed with Reid, naming the exercise of “the ‘nuclear option’ of modifying the Senate’s infamous filibuster rule” among them.